ethpandaops/ethereum-package/README.md

     // EngineAPI Snooper
     "snooper_enabled": false,

+    // Parallelizes keystore generation so that each node has keystores being generated in their own container
+    // This will result in a large number of containers being spun up than normal.
+We advise users to only enable this on a sufficiently large machine or in the cloud as it can be resource consuming on a single machine.
+    "parallel_keystore_generation": false,

     // Supports three valeus
     // Default: None - no mev boost, mev builder, mev flood or relays are spun up